eharada/Data_Viz_Redesign_Project/README.md

 In the above map, the darker colors mean that those states have the biggest gap between high and low support.
 We can see that Oregon is the darkest color, while its neighboring states, Washington and California, are on the lighter end.
 Oregon has the biggest variance which shows that employees are very unsure of wellness programs.
 Meanwhile Washington and California have roughly an even amount of employees who are feel supported versus those who are unsure.
 California has more than triple the population size than Oregon but is still able to maintain more balance for mental health support.

-It might be a good idea for mental health proponents to gather current company methods from California and Washington and create the initatives in Oregon.
+It might be a good idea for mental health proponents to borrow company's current support strategies from California and Washington and begin their initatives in Oregon.
 This will allow Oregon to have a tighter gap between those who feel they don't have their employer's support for mental health and those who feel confident in their employer's support.
 <br/><br/>

 -----------